ntustison/LAMNrFlows/Manuscript/intro.md

 reproducible scientific software.

+## Related work

+**Cross-modal synthesis with flows.** *DUAL-GLOW* learns PET\(\leftarrow\)MRI translation using two invertible networks and a relation network to model
+\(p(\mathrm{PET}\mid \mathrm{MRI})\), showing that flow-based,
+likelihood-trained models are competitive for medical cross-modality generation [@sun2019dualglow].
+Our work differs by (i) **per-level latent alignment** across *all* available modalities during training (Pearson/Barlow Twins/VICReg/InfoNCE/HSIC) rather than a single pairwise mapping, and (ii) the use of **CCA-guided** subspaces/clamps to stabilize downstream statistics.

+**Invertible networks for multi-modal registration.** *INNReg* combines an invertible translation network with a deformable registration model to align multi-modal images, emphasizing geometry-preserving translation [@guo2024innreg].
+While adjacent in leveraging invertibility with multiple contrasts, the goal is *geometric* alignment; we target *latent* alignment and **closed-form imputation** over aligned latents.

+**Flow-based reconstruction.** Conditional flows have been used for accelerated multi-coil MRI reconstruction, sampling plausible solutions consistent with the forward model [@wen2023cnf].
+This shares the likelihood-based inference spirit, but addresses a single-modality inverse problem rather than **multimodal latent alignment** or imputation.

+**Harmonization with flows.** Recent work employs normalizing flows for **unsupervised, source-free MRI harmonization**, aligning site/scanner distributions without paired data [@beizaee2025harmonizingflows].
+This is conceptually related (distribution alignment), but differs from our **per-level, within-subject multi-view** alignment and our **CGM** imputation pipeline.

+**Latent-space imputation with flows.** *EMFlow* performs missing-data imputation by alternating EM with a learned flow over a latent Gaussian, and *CFMI* introduces flow-matching for general-purpose imputation [@ma2021emflow;
+@simkus2025cfmi].
+We similarly exploit closed-form conditional updates in latent space, but (i) operate over **multiscale per-level latents** from an exact-invertible image model, (ii) optionally **project into CCA subspaces** with shrinkage/jitter for SPD safety, and (iii) decode through the **exact flow inverse** for uncertainty-aware synthesis.

+**Invertible fusion.** Invertible fusion networks (e.g., MMIF-INet) integrate multiple modalities into a shared representation for fused-image generation [@he2025mmifinet].
+Our aim is complementary: we maintain **modality-specific flows** with **explicit alignment** and support **arbitrary-pattern imputation** via conditional Gaussian modeling.

+**Summary of departures.** Compared with the above, we combine: (1) **per-level** multi-view latent alignment (Pearson/Barlow/VICReg/InfoNCE/HSIC);
+(2) a **CCA-guided safety clamp** to prevent collapse and stabilize statistics;
+and (3) **conditional Gaussian modeling** to impute missing-view latents with closed-form posteriors before exact decoding.
+Together these enable exact likelihoods, cross-modal synthesis, and principled imputation in a single, tested backbone.

 <!--
 *Organization.* Section 2 reviews related work in flows, alignment, and uncertainty.
 Section 3 details library changes.
 Section 4 presents